mydriatech/clacheless/README.md

-# Fragtale Helm chart repository
+# Clacheless Helm chart repository

 Please see the [GitHub repository](https://github.com/mydriatech/clacheless) for instructions on how to use these Helm charts.